Why Energy Efficiency in HVAC Is Important for Earth Day

 Earth Day is a day to celebrate the environment and spread awareness about the importance of taking care of it.
 It’s also a day to find out more about what we can do to protect the environment.
 One way we can all help the environment is by improving our homes’ energy efficiency.
 Did you know that your home’s HVAC system is one the biggest energy users in your home?
 In fact, according to the Department of Energy, heating and cooling account for nearly 48% of the energy use in an average American home.

 How can you tell how much energy your HVAC system is currently using?

-One way to tell is to find the SEER rating of your system.
-SEER, or Seasonal Energy Efficiency Ratio, measures how much energy your system used to cool your home across the cooling season.
+One way to find out is to find the SEER rating of your system.
+SEER, or Seasonal Energy Efficiency Ratio, is a measure of how much energy your system used to cool your home during the cooling season.
 The higher the SEER rating, the more efficient your system is.
-For a new air conditioner, the SEER rating needs to be at least 13.
+For a new air conditioner, the SEER rating has to be at least 13.
 If you’re looking for an ENERGY STAR®-certified model, the SEER rating must be 14.5 or higher.

 How much money can you save by upgrading to a new system?

-For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% may save you up to 30% on your heating costs.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% can save you up to 30% on your heating bill.